 Filing a Lawsuit For An Indian River County Car Accident

-In Florida, you typically have four years from the date of an accident to file a lawsuit.
-This doesn’t mean that the case has to be resolved within four years.
+In Florida, you typically have two years from the date of an accident to file a lawsuit.
+This doesn’t mean that the case has to be resolved within two years.
 Instead, it simply means you have to state your intention of engaging in litigation within that time.
 If you don’t, you could severely undermine your ability to obtain compensation in your case because you won’t have any leverage if settlement talks don’t yield a favorable outcome.

-It’s worth noting that there are several reasons why the statute of limitations clock may extend past four years.
+It’s worth noting that there are several reasons why the statute of limitations clock may extend past two years.
 For example, if you were under 18 when you were hurt, you’ll have 96 months after your 18th birthday to file a lawsuit against the defendant or defendants in your case.
 If you were in a coma, suffered extreme mental distress, or were otherwise not of sound mind after the accident, the limitations clock will toll until you overcome your mental health issues.

 In the event that you are incarcerated, the statute of limitations clock will stop running until you are out of jail or prison.
 Finally, you may have extra time to take legal action if you don’t connect your injuries to the accident.
 After a car accident, it might take hours, days, or weeks to experience symptoms of whiplash, broken bones or internal injuries.